ccp5UK/dl-poly/documentation/source/UserManual/data_files/input_files.rst

 .. note::

-  although algorithms in DL_POLY_4 could in principle handle any high pole order summation, in practice, however, DL_POLY_4 will abort if the order is higher than hexadecapole (order 4)!
+  Although algorithms in DL_POLY_5 could in principle handle any high pole order summation, in practice, however, DL_POLY_5 will abort if the order is higher than hexadecapole (order 4)!
 For more information on this functionality refer to Section :ref:`mpoles-file`.